-The GCCM requires 18 credit hours for completion.
-Courses are scheduled on weekends for the convenience of working professionals (Fridays 5pm-9pm; Saturdays 8am-5pm and Sundays 8am-5pm).Â Students can complete the program in one year or go at their own pace, and courses may be taken in any sequence.
+The graduate certificate requires 18 credit hours for completion (six 3-hour courses).
+Courses are scheduled on two weekends for the convenience of working professionals (Fridays 5pm-9pm; Saturdays 8am-5pm and Sundays 8am-5pm).Â Students can complete the program in one year or go at their own pace, and courses may be taken in any sequence.

 For more information on Conflict Mediation and Alternative Dispute Resolution visit Â courts.arkansas.gov/administration/adr; this site has an informational video, steps to becoming a certified mediator and more useful information provided by the Arkansas Alternative Dispute Resolution Commission.